ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 How is this different?
 And is it better?

-First, while the results aren't different - either way you end up with a set of compressed files, which is what you want! - the `gzip -k` command runs in *serial* and will not run in *parallel* - that is, gzip will by default compress one file at a time.
-The Snakefile will run on in parallel, using as many processor as you specify with `-j`.
+First, while the results aren't different - both approaches will compress the set of input files, which is what you want! - the `gzip -k` command runs in *serial* and will not run in *parallel* - that is, gzip will by default compress one file at a time.
+The Snakefile will run the rule `gzip_file` _in parallel_, using as many processors as you specify with `-j`.
 That means that if you had many, many such files - a common problem in bioinformatics! - the snakemake version could potentially run many times faster.

 Second, the `gzip -k original/*` approach will not work with every command.
 Some commands only run on one file at a time; gzip just happens to work whether you give it one or many files.
 (CTB example?)

-Third, in the Snakefile we are being explicit about which files we expect to finish with, while if we just ran `gzip -k original/*` we would simply be asking it to compress every file in `original/`.
+Third, in the Snakefile we are being explicit about which files we expect to exist after the rules are run, while if we just ran `gzip -k original/*` we are asking the shell to compress every file in `original/`.
 If we accidentally deleted a file in the `original` subdirectory, then gzip would not know about it and would not complain - but snakemake would.
 This is a theme that will come up repeatedly - it's often safer to be really explicit about what files you expect, so that you can be alerted to possible mistakes.

 And, fourth, the Snakefile approach will let you rename the output files in interesting ways - with `gzip -k original/*`, you're stuck